-The National Education Research and Development Centers are funded through the National Center for Education Research (NCER).
+The National Education Research and Development Centers (R&D Centers) are funded through the National Center for Education Research (NCER).
 The mission of the R&D Centers is to contribute to the production and dissemination of rigorous evidence and products that provide practical solutions to important education problems in the United States.
-The R&D Centers develop, test, and disseminate new approaches to improve teaching and learning, and ultimately, student achievement.
-Each of the Centers conducts a focused program of education research in its topic area.
-In addition, each Center works cooperatively with NCER, conducts supplemental research within its broad topic area, and provides national leadership in defining research and development directions within its topic area.
-Currently, there are 12 active National R&D Centers and 19 completed National R&D Centers.
+The R&D Centers develop, test, and disseminate new approaches to improve education outcomes.
+Each of the R&D Centers conducts a focused program of education research in its topic area.
+In addition, each R&D Center works cooperatively with NCER, conducts supplemental research within its broad topic area, and provides national leadership in defining research and development directions within its topic area.
+Currently, there are 13 active R&D Centers and 21 completed R&D Centers.

 Our newest R&D Center is focused on personalizing and improving virtual learning.
 The Center will be at the forefront of the "precision education" field, which uses data from prior students to support the learning opportunities for future students.